 How do I debug minified code?

-Use source maps.
-They map the minified code back to the original source, allowing you to debug in browser DevTools as if using the original files.
+Source maps are your best friend here.
+I always generate them in CI and upload to Sentry.
+They map minified code back to original source, so you can debug in DevTools as if using the original files.
+Just keep them private - do not deploy publicly.